tomdns/blog/articles/compute-game-of-life.md

 The struct has to be matched in the compute exactly the same.

-Each frame I send the texture to the material, to the compute, and I dispatch the compute.
 Here's how its dispatched for a thread count of [8,8,1] (so it's simpler to write to the texture) in the *Update()*

 ```c#
     compute.Dispatch(updateKernel, width/8, height/8, 1);
 ```

-I also dispatch another kernel function (once) to set default values if I input a texture instead of a blank RT (see the Unity logo).
-I dispatch it at the start and it just sets my buffer block types to AIR or TREE based on the pixels color.
+I also dispatch another kernel function (once) to set default values if I input a texture instead of a blank RT (see the Unity logo), it just sets my buffer block types to AIR or TREE based on the pixels color.
 That means I have to set the pixelsBuffer to both kernels.
 No need to read back after dispatching the start kernel.
-So in my *Start()* function after creating the *pixelsBuffer*:
+See in my *Start()* function after creating the *pixelsBuffer*:

 ```c#
     compute.SetBuffer(startKernel, "_Pixels", pixelsBuffer);